-To summarize: a sub-daily data that meets (depending on its frequency distribution model) one of the criteria expressed by Eqs.
-(5.1), (5.2), (6) and (7) has been flagged as outlier and, therefore, its QC value remains at the lowest level (QC = 1); otherwise, is has been labelled as QC = 2.
+To summarize: a sub-daily data point that meets (depending on its frequency distribution model) one of the criteria expressed by Eqs.
+(5), (6), (7) and (8) has been flagged as an outlier, and therefore its QC value remains at the lowest level (QC = 1); otherwise, it has been labelled as QC = 2.

-Sub-daily data that have passed gross and tolerance tests (QC = 2) were subjected to the final QC procedure, the temporal coherency test.
+Sub-daily data that have passed gross and tolerance tests (QC = 2) were subjected to the final QC procedure: the temporal coherency test.
 The third statistical test, as the previous two, is considered a fundamental part of any QC procedure (Fiebrich and Crawford, 2001; Steinacker et al., 2011).
-This check is particularly suitable for high temporal resolution weather data because the correlation degree between time-adjacent samples increases with the sampling rate.
+This check is particularly suitable for high-temporal-resolution weather data because the correlation degree between time-adjacent samples increases with the sampling rate.

 In this work, we applied the temporal coherency test to detect implausible change between instantaneous sub-daily values collected at two consecutive times.
-Accumulated rainfall and snowfall data, being time-integrated values, were not analysed in terms of plausible rate of change, so for those parameters the highest quality flag is OC = 2.
+Accumulated rainfall and snowfall data, being time-integrated values, were not analysed in terms of plausible rate of change, so for those parameters the highest-quality flag is QC = 2.

-The rate of change between two successive measures of a certain parameter has been compared against a maximum climatological gradient ( $\Delta$ max).
-The latter has been determined in the following manner: At the first stage, we computed the first derivative of the investigated time series and subsequently we determined on monthly basis the frequency distribution of two different sub-sets: one including only the differences between observations separated by 12 or 13 hours and the other consisting of differences between data separating in time by 5 or 6 hours.
-For all the considered meteorological parameters (dry and wet bulb temperature, atmospheric pressure, relative humidity and vapour pressure), the histograms can be modelled using a Gaussian probability density function.
-Therefore, after retrieving the histogram mean ( $\mu$ $\Delta$ ) and standard deviation ( $\sigma$ $\Delta$ ), we fixed $\Delta$ max = $\mu$ $\Delta$ ± 3\ $\sigma$ $\Delta$ : if the rate of change between two consecutive observations (as an example, $\Delta$ = $X{t+1}$ - $X_t$ ) lies between such limits, then QC = 3 has been assigned to the record $X{t+1}$ .
+The rate of change between two successive measurements of a certain parameter has been compared against a maximum climatological gradient (Δ max).
+The latter has been determined in the following manner: in the first stage, we computed the first derivative of the investigated time series and subsequently determined the frequency distribution of two different subsets on monthly basis: one including only the differences between observations separated by 12 or 13 h and the other consisting of differences between data separated in time by 5 or 6 h.
+For all the considered meteorological parameters (dry- and wet-bulb temperature, atmospheric pressure, relative humidity, and vapour pressure), the histograms can be modelled using a Gaussian probability density function.
+Therefore, after retrieving the histogram mean (μ{Δ}) and standard deviation (σ{Δ}), we fixed $\Delta \max = \mu{\Delta} \pm 3 \sigma{\Delta}$: if the rate of change between two consecutive observations (as an example, $\Delta = X{t+1} - X_t$ lies between such limits, then QC = 3 has been assigned to the record X{t+1} .

 Figure 7 shows the sub-daily relative humidity observations collected in March 1901.
-Each data is color-coded according to the label assigned by QC procedure just described.
-Rates of change in hygrometric conditions that exceed the maximum climatological gradient assessed for March were detected on March 06 at 09:00 and 15:00 UTC.
-In the first case, the difference with the previous observation (March 05, 19:00), 49.9%, was greater than Δmax found for 12h observation (39.9%), whereas in the second one the difference with prior record, equal to 42%, is above the climatological limit discovered for 6h data (35.5%).
+Each data point is colourcoded according to the label assigned by the QC procedure just described.
+Rates of change in hygrometric conditions that exceed the maximum climatological gradient assessed for March were detected on 6 March at 09:00 and 15:00 local time.
+In the first case, the difference to the previous observation (5 March, 21:00 local time), 49.9%, was greater than Δ max found for 12h observations (39.9%), whereas in the second one the difference to prior record, equal to 42 %, was above the climatological limit discovered for 6 h data (35.5 %).
 Both observations were tagged as QC = 2 (red dots).
-It should be also highlighted that three records go beyond the upper RH physical limit (RH = 100%): such observations were flagged as QC = 8 and are indicated as magenta dots.
-The remaining data have passed all statistical tests (gross, tolerance and temporal coherency) and they have been labelled as QC = 3 (green dots).
+It should also be highlighted that three records go beyond the upper RH physical limit (RH = 100%).
+Such observations were flagged as QC = 8 and are indicated as magenta dots.
+The remaining data have passed all statistical tests (gross, tolerance and temporal coherency), and they have been labelled as QC = 3 (green dots).